 Do you have a great product or service?

 It always starts with what you are trying to sell.
 Does it do what it says it should do on the box?
-You need to make sure that the product or service efficiently solves the customer’s problem.
+You need to make sure that your product or service efficiently solves the customer’s problem.
 Bonus points if the process leaves the customer feeling delighted.

 Think of it this way, how likely are you to recommend something to someone if your experience of that thing wasn’t great?
 Having a great product or service means happy customers.
 Happy customers are more likely to refer your product to others.